-The Company provides capital and guidance to companies, within the medical sector, in exchange for revenues, royalties and other contractual rights known as "royalty interests" that entitle it to receive a portion of revenue from the sale of pharmaceuticals, medical devices and biotechnology products.
+The Company provides capital and guidance to companies within the medical sector, in exchange for revenues, royalties and other contractual rights known as "royalty interests" that entitle it to receive a portion of revenue from the sale of pharmaceuticals, medical devices and biotechnology products.
 On December 12, 2003, the Company signed a royalty agreement with Parallel Solutions, Inc. "(PSI") to develop a new bioshielding platform technology for the delivery of therapeutic proteins and small molecule drugs in order to extend circulating half-life to improve bioavailability and dosing regimen, while maintaining or improving pharmacologic activity.
 The agreement provides for PSI to pay the Company a percentage of the revenue received from the sale of certain specified products or licensing activity.
 The Company is providing capital and guidance to PSI to conduct a proof of concept study to improve an existing therapeutic protein with the goal of validating the bioshielding technology for further development and licensing the technology.
-During the three months ended March 31, 2004, the Company provided \$240,000 to PSI pursuant to the royalty agreement.
-The Company remains obligated under this agreement to pay an additional \$680,000.
-Subsequent to March 31, 2004, the Company paid an additional \$80,000 to PSI.
+During the six months ended June 30, 2004, the Company provided \$480,000 to PSI pursuant to the royalty agreement which brings the total payments since the inception of the agreement to \$560,000.
+The Company remains obligated under this agreement to pay an additional \$440,000.
+Subsequent to June 30, 2004, the Company paid an additional \$80,000 to PSI, in accordance with the terms of the agreement

 On January 19, 2004, the Company entered into a letter of intent with NeoStem, Inc., a California company, whose primary business is to establish an autologous adult stem cell bank.
 If a definitive agreement is reached, Phase III would provide funding and guidance in connection with the adult stem cell banking enterprise in exchange for a share of the revenues derived from such enterprise.
+This letter of intent has expired, however, the Company and NeoStem continue to discuss and work towards a definitive agreement.
+As of June 30, 2004, no payments have been made to NeoStem.
 No assurances can be given that a definitive revenue sharing agreement will be finalized, that the Company will raise the capital needed to fund its obligations to NeoStem, that NeoStem's collection, processing and storage technology will be successfully implemented, that NeoStem will be able to commercialize its adult stem cell banking enterprise, or that there will be market acceptance of any such enterprise sufficient to generate any material revenues for NeoStem or any material royalty revenues for the Company, or that any stem cell therapeutic strategies will be successfully developed or commercialized.
-As of March 31, 2004 no payments have been made under this letter of intent.

-On March 31, 2004, the Company signed a Joint Venture Agreement with NeoStem to provide NeoStem with potential clients for its services.
+On March 31, 2004, the Company signed a Joint Venture Agreement with NeoStem to introduce NeoStem to potential clients for its services and/or technology.
 In exchange for such introductions, Phase III will receive 10% of any revenues or fees and 2% of any research grants received from or as a result of the introduced client.
+As of June 30, 2004, no payments have been received under this agreement.